poroping/terraform-provider-fortios/docs/data-sources/system_npu.md

 The following attributes are exported:

 * `capwap_offload` - Enable/disable offloading managed FortiAP and FortiLink CAPWAP sessions.
-* `dedicated_management_affinity` - Affinity setting for management deamons (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
+* `dedicated_management_affinity` - Affinity setting for management daemons (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `dedicated_management_cpu` - Enable to dedicate one CPU for GUI and CLI connections when NPs are busy.
 * `default_qos_type` - Set default QoS type.
 * `double_level_mcast_offload` - Enable double level mcast offload.